Parsons School of Design: Admissions

-This admission rate to Parsons School of Design is 46%.
+The admission rate to Parsons School of Design is 52%.
 Though students have the option to provide them, Parsons does not require SAT or ACT scores be submitted as part of the undergraduate student application process.
 Most prospective undergraduate students are required to submit a portfolio of past artwork and respond to a special prompt called a "Parsons Challenge".

 Ranking

 In 2022, Parsons School of Design was ranked as the top art and design school in the United States in the QS World University Rankings, making this the fifth year in a row the school has held this designation.
 In the same report, Parsons ranked third globally in the art and design category.
 In 2021, Forbes named Parsons as one of America's top design schools.
 The school has long been prominent for its fashion design program, which is frequently ranked one of the best in the world.